kr/ct/Readme.md

 Optionally, you can define a function named "ctsetup" in your test file.
 It will run before each of the tests in that file.
 This function should expect no arguments and return void.
-Each test file can define it's own setup function or not.
+Each test file has the option to define its own setup function.

 You can also define a function named "ctteardown"; it is the same as ctsetup, except ctteardown runs after each test in the same file.